mikenicholson/passport-jwt/docs/migrating.md

 Therefore, users of `passport-jwt` are no longer restricted to using the `jsonwebtoken` library.
 The choice of this abstraction was made because the `jsonwebtoken` library is outdated and only receives security fixes.
 The new abstraction allows the use of any jwt validator and some popular validators are pre-implemented, these are: `jsonwebtoken`, `jose`, `@nestjs/jwt`.
-To make use of this new structure a driver option must be included during loading, alternatively to make migration easy it is also possible to include the `passport-jwt/auto` library to automatically load the `jsonwebtoken` driver. all options from `jsonWebTokenOptions` and the older legacy options are now passed to the driver directly.
+To make use of this new structure, a driver option must be included during loading, alternatively to make migration easy it is also possible to include the `passport-jwt/auto` library to automatically load the `jsonwebtoken` driver. all options from `jsonWebTokenOptions` and the older legacy options are now passed to the driver directly.